Iceland Travel - FAQ

 Do Icelanders speak English?

-Most Icelanders (especially those from their teenage years through their fifties) speak fluent English.
-English and Danish are mandatory subjects in primary school, and many Icelanders are proficient in other major European languages as well, so most travelers find that communication is not a problem.
+Yes, most Icelanders (especially those from their teenage years through their fifties) speak fluent English.
+English and Danish are mandatory subjects in primary school, and many Icelanders are proficient in other major European languages as well, especially other Scandinavian languages, so most travelers find that communication is not a major problem.

 What kind of electrical outlet is used in Iceland?